 In the sixteenth century, in fear of Turkish invasion, the church was rebuilt and fortified, giving it defensive functions.
 The roofs were transformed and the walls finished with attic.
 A round stone well was erected in the southern nave, in case of a long siege.
 The said construction works were carried out by the Italian architect Jakub Parr on the initiative of the then bishop of Wrocław, Jakub von Salza.

-The church was situated in the northern part of the town, near the defensive walls.
-It received a three-aisle, two-bay, hall nave built on a square-like plan with dimensions of 22 x 21 meters and a two-bay chancel, 10.1 x 9.2 meters in size, seven-sides ended.
-At the chancel from the south, a gothic St. Mary’s chapel was added in the mid-15th century, and a sacristy from the north, above which a high tower rises.
-Outside, the walls of the church have buttresses, between which there are pointed windows, with traceries of fish-blistery and quatrefoil motifs.
+The church was located in the southern, highest part of the town, near the defensive walls.
+It received two-bay central nave with two aisles, built on a square-like plan with dimensions of 22 x 21 meters and a two-bay chancel, 10.1 x 9.2 meters in size, seven-sides ended.
+At the chancel from the south, a Gothic St. Mary’s chapel was added in the mid-15th century, and a sacristy from the north, above which a high tower was built.
 The building was originally covered with high gable roofs, separate for each aisle, finished at the shorter sides (except for the presbytery) with triangular gables.